Why Do We Work in Tanzania?

 How will this help women in Tanzania?

 Comprehensive Community Based Rehabilitation in Tanzania (CCBRT) is the largest indigenous provider of disability and rehabilitation services in Tanzania and accounts for approximately one-third of all fistula surgeries performed annually in the country.
 It is one of few facilities in Tanzania able to provide comprehensive, high-quality fistula services on a routine basis.
-Their primary focus is providing free surgeries to women in need, which they have steadily increased from 162 surgeries in 2009 to nearly 850 in 2014 with support in part from Fistula Foundation.
+Their primary focus is providing free surgeries to women in need, which they have steadily increased from 162 surgeries in 2009 to over 1,000 in 2016 with support in part from Fistula Foundation.
 In addition to surgery, CCBRT has trained hundreds of community health workers, conducts regular outreach missions to raise awareness about fistula in rural areas, and airs public service announcements about fistula on local radio and TV stations.
-We also provide some funding to CCBRT’s Mabinti Centre, which provides one-year training courses to former fistula patients to give them life skills and help them start their own businesses.
+We also provide some funding to CCBRT’s Mabinti Centre, which provides 12-month training courses to former fistula patients to give them life skills and help them start their own businesses.

 Arusha Lutheran Medical Center performs fistula surgeries and conducts outreach in northern Tanzania.
 We fund outreach activities and transport for Dr. Andrew Browning, the center’s main fistula surgeon and an international fistula expert, to conduct mobile fistula repair clinics in the region as well as neighboring countries.

 Women’s Dignity spearheaded the establishment of the Tanzania National Fistula Program (NFP), an umbrella group of organizations and national ministries in Tanzania working to address fistula.
 Thanks to their strong partnerships and with support from Fistula Foundation, Women’s Dignity was able to conduct a fistula prevalence survey throughout the country as well as outreach and sensitization campaigns in rural communities.